MenuClose

 Marijuana Addiction Statistics and Teens

-Our culture has deeply rooted stereotypes about people who use marijuana, primarily centering around the protests and outdoor festivals of the hippie culture, prominent in the 1970s.
-However, that stereotype is overly narrow and does not accurately portray the reality of how prevalent marijuana use is— among all demographics.
+Our culture has deeply rooted stereotypes about people who use marijuana.
+These primarily center around the protests and outdoor festivals of the hippie culture that were so prominent in the 1960s and 70s.
+However, that stereotype is overly narrow.
+It doesn’t accurately portray the reality of how prevalent marijuana use is among all demographics.

 People tend to believe the idea that marijuana abuse is nonthreatening and that the drug itself is non-addictive.
-They may suppose that nothing bad happens to those who smoke marijuana and cite the numerous DUIs associated with alcohol abuse and addiction, a legal drug, as if the comparison justifies marijuana use.
+They may suppose that nothing bad happens to those who smoke marijuana.
+To support this idea, they cite the numerous DUIs associated with alcohol, a legal and socially acceptable drug.
+This comparison, however, is flawed.

-However, marijuana produces detrimental short-term and long-term effects on the brain and greater body.
+In fact, marijuana has detrimental short-term and long-term effects on the brain and the body.
 Studies repeatedly indicate that long-term marijuana abuse is connected to decreased intelligence and functioning.
-It can also cause respiratory and circulatory problems long-term as well as impaired thinking and judgment in the short-term.1
+It can also cause respiratory and circulatory problems long-term as well as impaired thinking and judgment in the short term.

 Michael’s House provides inpatient marijuana addiction treatment and extended sober-living care for those who are ready to learn how to live without marijuana addiction.
-If you would like more information about our Southern California marijuana rehab program, contact us today at our 24-hour, toll-free helpline.
+If you would like more information about our Southern California marijuana rehab program, contact us today.

 Marijuana addiction, like any addiction to drugs and alcohol, is a deadly disease if it goes untreated.
-It is impossible to remain healthy and realize your dreams while constantly in the haze of addiction.
-If you or your loved one would like to break free from marijuana abuse and addiction, we want to help you begin your new life.
-Please call 760.548.4032 now.
+It’s impossible to remain healthy and realize your dreams while constantly in the haze of addiction.
+Do you or your loved one want to break free from marijuana abuse and addiction?
+If so, we want to help you begin your new life.
+Contact us today at 760.548.4032 to begin your journey to recovery.